cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 is in must be listed in "Export-Package", otherwise the plugin class will not be visible, and hence no one will be able to use it.
 This can be done in Maven by editing your pom.xml.
-For example, if your plugins are in the ``com.example.runnable`` and ``com.example.callable`` packages, you would edit the bunlder plugin in your pom.xml:
+For example, if your plugins are in the ``com.example.runnable`` and ``com.example.callable`` packages, you would edit the bundler plugin in your pom.xml:

 .. code-block:: xml